-Welcome to English for Life Skills M4!
+Welcome to English for Life Skills M5!
 Through a series of engaging and enriching lessons using Mr. Bolen's selected materials, students will continue to strengthen their core knowledge of the language.

-The students will study and listen to a range of English texts.
-They will use learning skills in the 21st century, which encourages the students to be able to have listening, critical thinking and problem-solving skills.
+The students will study a range of English texts.
+They will use learning skills in the 21st century.
 The learning skills will be used to make students possess learners' key competencies, which are thinking capability, problem solving capability, capability in applying life skills and capability in technological application.
 This will be done through the teaching and learning focusing on promoting Thai wisdom with respect to the language and literature and religion and tradition.
 Teaching and learning also promotes students to live under the Sufficiency Economy Philosophy.
 Students will be provided with desirable characteristics such as love of nation, religion and king, honesty and integrity and self-discipline.
 Additional important characteristics are avidity for learning, observance of principles of Sufficiency Economy Philosophy in one's way of life, dedication and commitment to work, cherishing Thai-ness, public-mindedness and gentlemen of Assumption College.